vlang/ved/README.md

 ### Communities:

 Discord (primary community): https://discord.gg/n7c74HM.
-Join the #vid channel.
+Join the #ved channel.

 ### This is pre-alpha software.

-I've been using Vid as my main editor since June 2017 (it was re-written in V in June 2018).
+I've been using Ved as my main editor since June 2017 (it was re-written in V in June 2018).
 I've set it up to my liking, I know its limitations and how to bypass them.

 For everyone else it's going to be unstable and unconfigurable at this stage.